Super Proton–Antiproton Synchrotron: Findings and Discoveries

 Press conference on 25 January 1983 when the announcement was made of the discovery of the W boson at CERN.
 From right to left: Carlo Rubbia, spokesperson of the UA1 experiment; Simon van der Meer, responsible for developing the stochastic cooling technique; Herwig Schopper, Director-General of CERN; Erwin Gabathuler, Research Director at CERN, and Pierre Darriulat, spokesperson of the UA2 experiment.

 The Spp̅S began its operation in July 1981, and by January 1983 the discovery of the W and Z boson by the UA1 and UA2 experiment were announced.
-Carlo Rubbia, spokesperson for UA1 experiment, and Simon van der Meer received the 1984 Nobel Prize in Physics for, as stated in the press release from the Nobel Committee, for "(...) their decisive contribution to the large project, which led to the discovery of the field particles W and Z (...)".
-The prize was given to Carlo Rubbia for his "(...) idea to convert an existent large accelerator into a storage ring for protons and antiprotons", i.e. the conception of the Spp̅S, and to Simon van der Meer for his "(...) ingenious method for dense packing and storage of proton, now applied for antiprotons", i.e. devise of the technology enabling the Antiproton Accumulator — stochastic cooling.
+Carlo Rubbia, spokesperson for UA1 experiment, and Simon van der Meer received the 1984 Nobel Prize in Physics for, as stated in the press release from the Nobel Committee, "their decisive contribution to the large project, which led to the discovery of the field particles W and Z".
+The prize was given to Carlo Rubbia for his "idea to convert an existent large accelerator into a storage ring for protons and antiprotons", i.e. the conception of the Spp̅S, and to Simon van der Meer for his "ingenious method for dense packing and storage of proton, now applied for antiprotons", i.e. devise of the technology enabling the Antiproton Accumulator—stochastic cooling.
 The conception, construction and operation of the Spp̅S was considered a great technical achievement in itself.

 Before the Spp̅S was commissioned, it was debated whether the machine would work at all, or if beam-beam effects on the bunched beams would prohibit an operation with high luminosity.
 The Spp̅S proved that the beam-beam effect on bunched beams could be mastered, and that hadron colliders were excellent tools for experiments in particle physics.
-In such regard, it lay the ground work of LHC, the next generation hadron collider at CERN.
+In such regard, it lay the ground work of LHC, the next-generation hadron collider at CERN.